Using the accrual basis of accounting, what would be the net income for a company in May if it billed out $12,000?

 Study for the South Carolina Business Management and Law Exam with comprehensive question sets, flashcards, and detailed explanations.
 Prepare effectively and ace your exam!

-Net Income = Revenue - Expenses
+Net income = Total Revenue - Expenses

-Net Income = $12,000 - $6,000
+Net income = $12,000 - $6,000

-Net Income = $6,000
+Net income = $6,000

 Subscribe